Reforms of the Hongwu Emperor: Foreign relations

 Before conquering foreign countries, the Hongwu Emperor prioritized stabilizing the government in China.
-This is evident in his refusal to involve himself in the war between Champa and Đại Việt (present-day northern Vietnam), as well as internal conflicts in Japan, except through verbal means.
+This is evident in his refusal to involve himself in the war between Champa and Đại Việt (present-day northern Vietnam).
 Following defeats in Mongolia in 1372, he cautioned future emperors against seeking glory through conquest and advised them to focus on defending China against "northern barbarians".
-A year prior, he had already taken steps to strengthen the country's defense by abolishing prefectures and districts and resettling 70,000 families from northern regions beyond the later Great Wall of China (which was gradually built by the Hongwu Emprror's successors from the mid-15th century) to the interior, particularly in Beijing and its surrounding areas.
+A year earlier, he had already taken steps to strengthen the country's defense by abolishing prefectures and counties and resettling 70,000 families from regions north of the later Great Wall to the interior, particularly Beijing and its surrounding areas.
+The Ming government recognized the Southern Court in Japan as legitimate, while regarding the Kyoto government as usurpers.
+Additionally, it repeatedly demanded that Japan suppress piracy, but received no response.
+The Ming resorted only to harsh diplomatic correspondence and never used force.

 Initially, the Emperor supported foreign trade as a means of generating revenue.
-However, his tendency to control the economy and society led to strained relations with foreign countries.
+However, his strict control over the economy and society created major difficulties in foreign relations.
 The government viewed trade as a destructive force and private foreign trade was not allowed.
-As a result, after 1368, the Emperor restricted contact with foreign countries and limited trade to official diplomatic missions.
+After 1368, the Emperor restricted contact with foreign countries and limited trade to official diplomatic missions.
 These missions served to demonstrate the Ming government's legitimacy and superiority, with surrounding countries paying tribute in recognition.
 In return, the foreign delegations received Chinese goods equivalent to the tribute.
 This was a way for the Ming government to maintain control over foreign trade.
 The main reason for restricting contact with foreign countries was to ensure the security of the state, but there was also a fear of precious metals leaving the country.

 The Hongwu Emperor's policy of strict control over overseas foreign relations and trade was known as Haijin.
 This policy aimed to prevent Chinese citizens from leaving the empire, foreigners from entering, and trading with them was punishable by death for the offender and exile for their family.
 In addition, the government prohibited the construction of ships with two or more masts and destroyed existing ones.
 Harbors were filled with stones and logs, and foreign goods were destroyed.
 The coast was heavily guarded.
 The Emperor's goal was to ensure that "not even a piece of wood may float on the sea".
 However, the lucrative nature of overseas trade made it difficult for merchants to give up, leading to the rise of smuggling.
 The government responded with strict border control and punishment, but this did not effectively solve the issue.